 I also attended a few sessions of Sister Shivani that were organized by Apollo Hospital that further boosted my morale and helped me in gaining self-confidence and positive attitude.

 My treatment continued for one year and after that I had follow-ups every three months and now every six months.
 I still take one medicine daily that I need to continue for another two years along with MRI, X-Ray scans and other tests that need to be done as and when my doctor advises.
 I am leading my life normally like anyone else.

 Basically, what is required to fight this deadly disease is a proper diet, regular yoga, morning walk, meditation which gives you strong will power.
 All these cannot be achieved without the support of family.

 Nothing is impossible, once you decide and are firm with positive thoughts.

 Mrs. Veena Bajaj

-Veena Bajaj is MSc.
-Chemistry and B.Ed She has been teaching Chemistry since 1973.
-She started her career as a PGT Chemistry in Army Public School Dhaulakuan, Delhi and was there till 1980.
+Veena Bajaj is having an M.Sc.
+Chemistry and B.Ed.
+She has been teaching Chemistry since 1973.
+She started her career as a PGT Chemistry in Army Public School, Dhaulakuan, Delhi and was there till 1980.
 She then joined SFS and retired in 2010.
 At present, she is a part time teacher in Indira Ideal Sr. Secondary School, Delhi.
-She also takes private tuitions.
+She also takes private tuition.
 She is passionate about yoga, exercise and meditation.
-Her hobbies include singing and playing sudoku and spending some quality time with her grandchildren.
+Her hobbies include singing and playing Sudoku and spending some quality time with her grandchildren.